apache/cordova-docs/www/docs/en/1.8.1/cordova/storage/localstorage/localstorage.md

 Details
 -----------

-local<a href="../storage.html">Storage</a> provides an interface to a W3C <a href="../storage.html">Storage</a> interface.
+localStorage provides an interface to a W3C Storage interface.
 It allows one to save data as key-value pairs.

-Note: window.session<a href="../storage.html">Storage</a> provides the same interface, but is cleared between app launches.
+Note: window.sessionStorage provides the same interface, but is cleared between app launches.

 Supported Platforms
 -------------------